 Areas of expertise: Climate change, aerosols, black carbon, climate modeling

-Ilissa Ocko used climate models in graduate school to explore how aerosols, such as black carbon, influenced various climate conditions over the past century.
-She has a certificate in environmental policy from the Woodrow Wilson School, has done scientific illustrations for groups like Climate Central and Weather Underground, and as an undergraduate she was a weather anchor on the university’s television network.
+Ilissa Ocko employs climate models to explore how short-lived climate pollutants, such as methane and black carbon, influence various climate conditions.
+Ilissa also works to improve metrics that compare climate impacts of various mitigation strategies.
+She holds a certificate in environmental policy from Princeton’s Woodrow Wilson School, has done scientific illustrations for groups like Climate Central and Weather Underground, and as an undergraduate she was a weather anchor on the university’s television network.

 Ocko, IB, V Ramaswamy, Y Ming (2014), Contrasting climates responses to the scattering and absorbing features of anthropogenic aerosol forcings, J. Clim., 27, 5329-5345, doi:10.1175/JCLI-D-13-00401.1

 Ocko, IB, V Ramaswamy, P Ginoux, Y Ming, and LW Horowitz (2012), Sensitivity of scattering and absorbing aerosol direct radiative forcing to physical climate factors, J. Geophys.
 Res., 117, D20203, doi:10.1029/2012JD018019.

 Ocko, IB, Hot Seat in Our Warming World, Science, 337, 6092, p.
 296, doi:10.1126/science.1224878 (2012)

 Bankuti, M, B Ellis, M Frades, D Kanter, J Losh, I Ocko, J Roy-Mayhew, P Shevlin, C Sierawski, A Wasserman, J Zuckerman, D Mauzerall, Complements to carbon: Opportunities for near-term action on non-CO2 climate forcers, Policy Report, Princeton University (2011)